ce1ebrimbor/project-roadwatch/README.md

 ## Current State

 The actual version of the api is **1.0-alpha**.
 Currently the api is not fully documented nor secured.

+## Authors

+This project was an individual assignment in the first year of master degree at Lille University, Faculty of Science and Technology.

+Supervising Professor: Mickael Salson

+Student: Daniel SASU

 ## Set Up